anyei/SFDC-ATARC/README.md

 Now that we have our ATARC instance within our trigger, let's build processes to inject them into this trigger.
 Apex classes should be created and of course extends from a base class.

-### Create apex handler class that extends either interfaces AsyncTriggerArc.AsyncTriggerArcProcessBase or AsyncTriggerArc.AsyncTriggerArcFEAProcessBase (a.k.a atarc process)
+### Create apex handler class that extends either base classes AsyncTriggerArc.AsyncTriggerArcProcessBase or AsyncTriggerArc.AsyncTriggerArcFEAProcessBase (a.k.a atarc process)

 This is how you should implement your class.